Kraal

 Kraal (also spelled craal or kraul) is an Afrikaans and Dutch word, also used in South African English, for an enclosure for cattle or other livestock, located within a Southern African settlement or village surrounded by a fence of thorn-bush branches, a palisade, mud wall, or other fencing, roughly circular in form.
 It is similar to a boma in eastern or central Africa.

-In Curaçao, another Dutch colony, the enclosure was called "koraal" Which means coral and which in Papiamentu is translated "kura" (still in use today for any enclosed terrain, like a garden).
+In Curaçao, another former Dutch colony, the enclosure was called "koraal" which means coral and which in Papiamentu is translated "kura", a word still in use today for any enclosed terrain, like a garden.

 Etymology

 In the Afrikaans language a kraal is a term derived from the Portuguese word curral, cognate with the Spanish-language corral, which entered into English separately.
 In Eastern and Central Africa, the equivalent word for a livestock enclosure is boma, but this has taken on wider meanings.

 In some Southern African regions, the term Kraal is used in Scouting to refer to the team of Scout Leaders of a group.